annkar73/wordmatch/README.md

 - **Parents**: Seeking educational and fun resources for their children's literacy development.
 - **Educators**: Looking for innovative, interactive methods to teach students.

+## Features

+### 1. Home Page
+- Users are presented with a button to navigate to a games overview page.
+- Navigation bar with links to the game modes and additional resources like FAQ and Contact.

+### 2. Games Overview Page
+- Users are presented with two buttons navigating to the separate versions of the game:
+  - **WordMatching Game View**:
+    - Displays a grid of cards with images and words.
+    - Displays a drop-down difficulty selector.
+    - Displays a mute button to turn off game sounds.
+    - Displays a button for option to start over or play again.
+    - Tracks user interactions to check if the selected image matches the word.
+    - Provides audio feedback for correct matches.
+    - Displays a game over modal when all pairs are matched.
+  - **Classic Memory Game View**:
+    - Displays a grid of image cards.
+    - Displays a drop-down game size selector.
+    - Displays a mute button to turn off game sounds.
+    - Displays a button for option to start over or play again.
+    - Tracks user interactions to find matching pairs.
+    - Provides audio feedback for correct matches.
+    - Displays a game over modal when all pairs are matched.

+### 3. Game Over Modal
+- Displays a message of “well done” when the game is over.
+- Displays a button to close the modal to play again.

+### 4. FAQ / More Info
+- Displays a fold-out list of questions and answers about the games, background of the project, and information about contact.

+### 5. Contact
+- Displays a contact form for users to fill in for feedback or questions.
+- The contact form uses EmailJS for client-side technologies only.
+No server is required – one just connects EmailJS to one of the supported email services.

 ## Project Goals
 The goal was to create a fully functional educational game with:
 - User-friendly interface and intuitive gameplay